iamshezad/SHPopup/README.md

 ## Installation

-Just drag and drop the SHPop folder to your project.
+Just drag and drop the SHPop.swift file from SHPopup folder to your project.

 ## Usage